rack/rack-attack/CONTRIBUTING.md

 Any of the following is greatly appreciated:

-* Helping users by answering to their [questions](https://github.com/rack/rack-attack/issues?q=is%3Aopen+is%3Aissue+label%3A%22type%3A+question%22)
+* Helping users by trying to answer their [questions](https://github.com/rack/rack-attack/discussions/categories/questions-q-a)
 * Helping users troubleshoot their [error reports](https://github.com/rack/rack-attack/issues?q=is%3Aissue+is%3Aopen+label%3A%22type%3A+error+report%22) to figure out if the error is caused by an actual bug or some misconfiguration
-* Giving feedback by commenting in other users [feature requests](https://github.com/rack/rack-attack/issues?q=is%3Aissue+is%3Aopen+label%3A%22type%3A+feature+request%22)
+* Giving feedback by commenting in other users [ideas](https://github.com/rack/rack-attack/discussions/categories/ideas-proposals) or [general discussions](https://github.com/rack/rack-attack/discussions/categories/general)
-* Reporting an error you are experiencing
+* Open a [new issue](https://github.com/rack/rack-attack/issues/new) if you are experiencing an error and know the 'Steps to reproduce'
-* Suggesting a new feature you think it would be useful for many users
+* Start a [new discussion](https://github.com/rack/rack-attack/discussions/new) if you have an idea you think it would be useful for many users
+* Start a [new discussion](https://github.com/rack/rack-attack/discussions/new) if you have a question
 * If you want to work on fixing an actual issue and you don't know where to start, those labeled [good first issue](https://github.com/rack/rack-attack/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) may be a good choice

 ## Style Guide